Family Violence Family violence cases are highly sensitive matters for all parties involved.

-Family violence is a criminal offense that can have long-lasting repercussions for the individuals involved.
+Family violence is a criminal offense that can have long-lasting repercussions for the members involved.
 Cases involving violence among family members are complex and involve multiple elements that the court must take into account.
 If you have been charged with family violence, you need a highly experienced family lawyer from Hayes, Berry, White & Vanzant, L.L.P. who knows exactly how to handle these complicated cases.

 A Closer Look At Family Violence

-Also known as “domestic abuse,” “battery,” “spousal abuse,” “intimate partner violence” and “dating violence,” family violence can be defined as the abuse or misconduct a person inflicts against someone with whom he or she has a familial or intimate relationship.
+Also known as “domestic abuse,” “battery,” “spousal abuse,” “intimate partner violence” and “dating violence,” family violence can be defined as the abuse or misconduct a person inflicts on against someone with whom he or she has a familial or intimate relationship.

 “Family violence often results in physical harm and/or injury, which puts victims in a state of fear or distress.”

 Family violence often results in physical harm and/or injury, which puts victims in a state of fear or distress with regard to their physical and emotional well being.
 In addition to physical violence, family violence can also include verbal, sexual and emotional abuse; harassment; threats; and stalking.
-To ensure your rights are protected when facing family violence charges, you will need an aggressive family attorney who is well versed in family violence litigation.
+To ensure your rights are protected when facing family violence charges, you will need an aggressivefamily attorney who is well versed in family violence litigation.

 Why You Need a Family Violence Attorney